Vectorworks/developer-scripting/Function Reference/Functions/CreateEditReal.md

 *4 - CoordinateX, this is an exact x location on the drawing;
 *5 - CoordinateY, this is an exact y location on the drawing.
 There are separate x and y controls to account for changes the user may make to the origin.
 I think Z coordinates should use the offset mode, but I need to check with mark on this one.

-The default value parameter isn't worth much -- it plops the value into the edit box OK -- but it does not assign the value to the control. [[VS:GetEditReal]] will return 0 for the control, unless the user clicks in the control.
+The default value parameter isn't worth much -- it plops the value into the edit box OK -- but it does not assign the value to the control.
+[GetEditReal](GetEditReal.md) will return 0 for the control, unless the user clicks in the control.
 Use SetEditReal in your SetupDialogC event instead of using a default value for this control.

 Accepts '3 1/4' and '3000000' but not '3,000,000'.